-Replacement of defective components with parts that are not genuine, jeopardizes the initial safety conditions of the equipment.
+Replacing defective components with parts that are not genuine jeopardizes the product's initial safety conditions.

-- → Use only spare parts available by asking Pfeiffer Vacuum Service. - → Ordering information is available in chapter Spare parts. - → To correctly identify the product when communicating with Pfeiffer Vacuum, always have the information from the product rating plate available.
+- → Use only spare parts available for order from Pfeiffer Vacuum Service. - → Parts numbers are available in the Spare Parts chapter. - → To identify the product and communicate with Pfeiffer Vacuum look at the product's nameplate.

-Maintenance intervals and responsibilities Level 1 and 2 maintenance operations of the service frequency table are described in 3 this maintenance manual.
+3 Maintenance intervals and responsibilities

+Level 1 and 2 maintenance operations of the service frequency table are described in